 What does 'opt-out' mean?

-“Opt-Out” means that you choose not to participate in the Medina County Natural Gas Governmental Aggregation Program.
+“Opt-Out” means that you choose not to participate in the City of Marion Natural Gas Governmental Aggregation Program.
 You can opt-out by returning the opt-out form included in your mailer, or by calling the phone number provided.
-If you opt-out, you will not be enrolled as a natural gas customer with Volunteer Energy and will not receive Medina County’s negotiated natural gas rate.
+If you opt-out, you will not be enrolled as a natural gas customer with Volunteer Energy and will not receive the City of Marion’s negotiated natural gas rate.

 What happens if I do not send in the Opt-out form?

-If you do not return the opt-out form or call the phone number by the designated deadline, you be will automatically included in Medina County’s Natural Gas Governmental Aggregation Program and receive the county’s negotiated rate for natural gas from Volunteer Energy.
+If you do not return the opt-out form or call the phone number by the designated deadline, you be will automatically included in the City of Marion’s Natural Gas Governmental Aggregation Program and receive the city’s negotiated rate for natural gas from Volunteer Energy.